 - Click Save to save the chart as a chart template (*.crtx)

-OK, now we have a chart template; let’s see how to use it!
+Now we have a saved custom graph; let’s see how to use it!

 - Select the data that you want to display

 - Click on ‘Recommended Charts‘ under the Insert Tab

 - Select the All Charts Tab

 How to delete, rename, or move chart Templates?

 Where do I find chart templates in Excel?
 Excel will save all chart templates to your computer (local drive).
 You can find your prepared chart under the location below.

 The default location is: